Howlerloud/Essex-Pc-s/README.md

 </ul>
 <h3>Solved Bugs</h3>
 <ol>
-  <li>As mentioned before in the builds page when the screen was resized on desktop the containers holding the builds would become mis aligned and start to stagger, this would get worse the smaller the screen size up untill the media query at 700px would fix it.
+  <li>As mentioned before in the builds page when the screen was resized on desktop the containers holding the builds would become misaligned and start to stagger, this would get worse the smaller the screen size up until the media query at 700px would fix it.
 To stop my inline items from staggering I used the vertical-align:top; CSS to fix the issue meaning all my inline blocks would stay at the same level</li>
   <li>When scrolling on mobile the images would overlap the navbar as the navbar had changed positions to the top of the screen instead of being aligned left.
-This was fixed using the z index CSS to give the narbar priority over all over media files</li>
+This was fixed using the z index CSS to give the navbar priority over all over media files</li>
   <li>Initially the first picture on the index page would slowly overlap the text when resizing the screen.
 This was fixed by using the justify left CSS and instead of using px to size the image it was changed to view width to allow for resizing</li>
   <li>The Feedback form would post even if there was no content, Java script was added to return a message to the user that all fields needed to be filled in for them to send their feedback</li>
 </ol>